TBR 800 product description

 Less code collisions and greater detection range

 The TBR 800 is a powerful digital acoustic receiver with a modular design.
 It uses state-of-the-art digital processing optimized for maximum reception.
 The TBR 800 has a ~2 dB increased signal-to-noise ratio, as well as twice the storage space (3 million detections), compared to the TBR 700.
 The upgraded signal processing capacity results in an even greater detection range.
 It dynamically adjusts the signal threshold levels to increase performance in challenging conditions where high noise levels are present, such as ambient and biological noise.
 Multichannel reception ensures that weak signals do not interfere with stronger signals, significantly reducing the number of signal collisions, which is often seen with similar technologies.
 The TBR 800 logs the signal intensity of every detection, which provides information on signal detection conditions and the approximate range/distance.

 Wireless data transfer and no power cable assembly

 The tag data is conveniently accessible through Thelma Biotel’s interface software, ComPort, using a wireless Bluetooth connection.
-ComPort supports fast download of data, export to .csv, intuitive filtering and graphical display of data.
+ComPort supports fast download of data, export to .csv, intuitive filtering, and graphical display of data.
 Intuitive LED signals confirm whether the receiver is ready to be deployed or not.
-Powered bystandard, off-the-shelf DD batteries without wires or connectors, this receiver supports continuous deployment of 24 months.
+Powered by standard, off-the-shelf DD batteries without wires or connectors, this receiver supports continuous deployment for 24 months.
 A separate circuit keeps the receiver timestamp with a backup power source, so the clock does not need to be reset after a battery change.